 How to update your PS5 controller

 After downloading the update, you will return to the PS5 home screen.
-Your DualSense can now be safely disconnected from the console to continue gaming.
+Have fun gaming with your newly updated DualSense!

 How to update the PS5 controller manually

-There is no option to update the DualSense controller from the system settings manually.
-However, some PS5 owners have found a way to trick the console into bringing up the controller update notification.
+There is no option to manually update the DualSense controller from the system settings.
+However, some PS5 owners have tried to trick the console into bringing up the controller update notification.
 Be aware that some report their controllers bricking afterward, so follow these steps at your discretion.

-Second, change the date by going to Settings–> System–> Date and Time–> Set Manually.
+Second, change the date to Settings > System > Date and Time > Set Manually.
 Changing the day alone should do the trick.
 When done, press OK.

 Fourth, turn off your PS5 console by pressing and holding the power button until the system turns off.